Mexico: Universidad de las Americas

 Students will live in residence halls with a shared kitchenette.
 The residence hall units are suite style offering a double room with four rooms sharing a common area.
 Meals are not included, however, the canteens are very close to the location of the residence halls.
 Students will be living primarily with Mexican roommates.

 Students must be degree seeking and have completed one semester at GVSU at the time of application.
 2.5 GPA required.

 To apply for this program, log on to www.gvsu.edu/oasis to begin your online application.

 Winter 2018: Sept.
 10, 2017

 Fall 2018: Feb.
 1, 2018

 UDLA offers courses in many subjects including: business, law, math, Mexican culture, political science, and Spanish language.

 Students participating in a partnership program will either register for courses that have been pre-approved courses or will go through a Course Approval Process.

-For a full list of course options: (Academic Program & Course Information) Additional Information
+For a full list of course options: (Academic Program & Course Information) Program Details

 Students typically pay for study abroad through a combination of financial aid, personal funds, scholarships/grants and alternative loans.
 Early application for financial aid is strongly recommended.